Jul 5, 2026Engineering Whitepapers

 Plastics should be avoided or heavily reinforced in the following cases:

-- Ultra-High Loads: Applications requiring tensile strength exceeding 300MPa or extreme structural stiffness.
+- Ultra-High Loads: Applications requiring tensile strength exceeding 300MPa.

 - Extreme Thermal Environments: Long-term exposure to temperatures exceeding 300°C–350°C.